RandomMeas

 Arguments

-• number_of_ru_batches::Int (optional): Number of random unitary batches (default: NU).
+• number_of_ru_batches::Int (optional): Number of random unitary batches to create.
+Default is measurement_group.NU (one batch per random unitary).

 Returns